 Germany is a goliath in the European eCommerce market with the fifth-highest online sales volume in the world.
-More than 78% of internet users in Germany shop online, and those that do spend an average of €1,000 online every year.
-These shoppers do have strong payment preferences and high expectations that can impact retailers’ success in the market.
-However, eCommerce merchants offering German shoppers’ preferred payment methods can expect to grow rapidly, as this country has the second largest eCommerce market in Europe.
+More than 78% of internet users in Germany shop online, spending an average of €1,000 online every year.
+These shoppers have strong payment preferences and high expectations that can significantly impact retailers’ success in the market.
+However, by offering the correct payment mix, merchants can expect to see more success in Europe’s second largest eCommerce market.

 What Makes German Shoppers Stand Out?

 Risk aversion is the second major trait of online shoppers in Germany.
 Germans go out of their way to avoid debt and providing personal information online, which has, in turn, made paying with a credit card relatively unpopular.
 And it’s not just that credit cards are used sparingly – fewer than 30% of Germans even own a credit card.
-Instead, Germans rely on more secure methods of payment, such as online bank transfers or direct debit.
+Instead, Germans rely on more secure methods of payment, such as online bank transfers, direct debit, and Payment-After-Delivery.

 German Local Payment Heroes